lesereli000/Pokemon-TCG-Evolution/README.md

                                  - DC > 1: Total damage = 10 * DC
                                  - DC > HP/10: The Pokémon should faint.

                   - Attacks
                        - Each attack the Pokémon can use will have:
-                            - Name
+                            - Name (commit 312d9e4)
                                  - BVA: Strings
                                      - The empty string: If an attack's name is empty, the program should throw an exception showing the card and attack that could not be found.

-                            - Energy Requirement
+                            - Energy Requirement (commit 312d9e4)
                                  - Number and color are important here.
-                                 - BVA: String and Stream (We will represent this as a string where each letter represents an energy type. i.e, "FFC" = 2 Fire, 1 Colorless.
+                                 - BVA: Collections
-                                     - The empty string: This is a valid attack cost
+                                     - An empty collection: This is a valid attack cost
-                                     - No duplicates in the stream: This is a valid attack cost
-                                     - All elements are duplicates: This is a valid attack cost
+                                     - Collection contains one energy: This is a valid attack cost
-                                     - An element appears at least 3 times: This is a valid attack cost
+                                     - Collection contains more than one energy: This is a valid attack cost
-                                     - More than one element is duplicated: This is a valid attack cost
+                                     - Collection contains maximum potential energy cost: This is a valid attack cost
-                                     - An element appears immediately after its duplicate: This is a valid attack cost
+                                     - Collection contains duplicates: This is a valid attack cost
-                                     - There's at least one other element between two duplicates: The program should reorder the list to have like elements together (i.e. "FCF" becomes "FFC")

-                            - Damage
+                            - Damage (commit 312d9e4)
                                  - Can be a fixed amount or vary based on the effects of the attack
                                  - BVA:
                                      - Normal damage amount: attack should deal an unmodified amount of damage